Betty Lynn: Acting career

 Betty Lynn began her acting career in radio as a member of the cast on a daytime drama on a station in Kansas City.

 On Broadway, she appeared in Walk with Music (1940), Oklahoma!
 (1943), and Park Avenue (1946).
 She was discovered in a Broadway production by Darryl F. Zanuck and signed to 20th Century Fox.
 A clause in her contract allowed the studio to drop her at six-month intervals, leading to recurring concerns for Lynn.
 She said, "I was a redhead with freckles and didn't have a bosom.
 I prayed so hard they’d keep picking me up."

 Lynn made her film debut in the 1948 film Sitting Pretty, which won a Photoplay Gold Medal.
-That same year, she appeared in June Bride with Bette Davis followed by roles in Mother Is a Freshman (1949), Cheaper by the Dozen (1950), and Payment on Demand (1951).
+That same year, she appeared in June Bride with Bette Davis, followed by roles in Mother Is a Freshman (1949), Cheaper by the Dozen (1950), and Payment on Demand (1951).

 Lynn replaced Patricia Kirkland in the role of Betty Blake in the CBS comedy, The Egg and I (1951–1952), and she played Pearl in the ABC comedy Love That Jill (1958).
-During this time she became a neighbor to an infant Mark Evanier, who she said became a close friend.
+During this time, she became a neighbor to an infant Mark Evanier, whom she said became a close friend.

 She was Viola Slaughter in the ABC Western Texas John Slaughter (1958–1962).
-In the 1953–1954 television season, Lynn was cast as June Wallace, the sister-in-law of the Ray Bolger character on the ABC sitcom Where's Raymond?
+In the 1953–1954 television season, Lynn was cast as June Wallace, the sister-in-law of Ray Bolger's character on the ABC sitcom Where's Raymond?

 After guest-starring on various television series, including Schlitz Playhouse of Stars, The Gale Storm Show, Sugarfoot, and Markham, Lynn won the role of Thelma Lou on The Andy Griffith Show.
 Despite playing the role for five years (1961–1966), she appeared in only 26 episodes, and was never signed on to the show (in part because at the time she was cast, she was still under contract for Texas John Slaughter).
 She recounted, "I didn't want to leave Thelma Lou.
 I really loved her.
 I enjoyed her.
 She was sweet and kind, she was so fun to play, and I loved working with Don Knotts — he was so wonderful."
 Following the end of The Andy Griffith Show, Lynn continued appearing in various television and film roles.
 In 1986 she joined her former Andy Griffith Show castmates for the NBC reunion movie Return to Mayberry, in which Thelma Lou finally married Barney Fife.

-In 2006, Lynn retired from acting and relocated to Mount Airy, North Carolina, the home town of Andy Griffith and the town on which Mayberry is believed to have been based, despite Griffith's claims to the contrary.
+In 2006, Lynn retired from acting and relocated to Mount Airy, North Carolina, the hometown of Andy Griffith and the town on which Mayberry is believed to have been based, despite Griffith's claims to the contrary.